-Disabilities Inclusion and Awareness Month Great Books - November, 2024
+Disability History Month Great Books - November, 2024

-This November, in honour of Disabilities Awareness month, the Online Library is sharing a few interesting and inspiring e-books from our collection that highlight various issues related to disabilities, ableism and how we can better include people with all disabilities in our global community.
+This November, in honour of Disability History month, the Online Library is sharing a few interesting and inspiring e-books from our collection that highlight various issues related to disabilities, ableism and how we can better include people with all disabilities in our global community.
 The Online Library has also created a short accessibility guide with tips on how to make the most of Online Library resources, such as activating text-to-speech features to help those who are visually impaired.
 If there is a particular title or tip, you feel might help promote Disability Awareness, please feel free to send us a suggestion.

 A person smelling a flower